Looking for some fun date ideas in London? I’ve got you covered.

 The ideal place to do this won’t be in one of London’s fantastic cocktail bars, but in one of its immersive cocktail experiences.

-Is your date the kind of person that would crack under the pressure of having to solve an Alan Turin code to get a drink?
-Would they help out the natives in an Avatar-esque realm?
+Would your date help out the natives in an Avatar-esque realm?
 Can they handle themselves in a gunfight?

-These are the kind of questions you should really be asking about your next romantic interest.
+These are the kind of questions you should really be asking about your next romantic interest, just in case.

 Make Chocolate